Last Updated on December 11, 2024

 • preparation – here we need to ensure that our repository is as up-to-date as possible, so all changes, tags and metadata should be integrated into our repository

-• saving – the finished, downloaded copy must be saved to the new, target repository address to which we are moving our project
+• saving – the finished, downloaded copy must be saved to the new, target repository address to which we are moving our project.
+This involves creating a temporary local repository, pushing it to the new repository, and then removing the temporary local repository after the import process is completed.

 The greatest risk of an error and workload lies in the first and last steps.
 Human errors can cause even the best and the most accurate plans to fail.
-That’s why process automation is so important, as it minimizes the risk of such errors.
+That’s why process automation is so important, as it minimizes the risk of such errors and makes the process of GitLab repository transfer to GitHub repositroty smoothly.

 Boiling down the above plan to Git commands, it can be written this way: